 Offering a feeling of security, metal dog cages and crates are considered as a safe den by dogs and they actually enjoy being in there as long as you never associate these with punishments or bad experiences.
 Because of the wired sides, you still have the opportunity to touch your dog and give treats to soothe the dog’s anxiety.

 They are your ideal choice if you are planning to attend dog shows and dog events as it will make your dog feel safe and secure while both of you are away from home.
-The ventilation is ideal as the wired sides allow an unobstructed air circulation.
+The ventilation is ideal as the wired sides allow unobstructed air circulation.

-Metal cages tend to be heavier than all the other ones but they really do last longer and can also be used at home, if you go for a spacious model, so your dogs is familiar with it wherever you set it up (at home, in the car, on a train, at the vet, on holidays, etc.)
+Metal cages tend to be heavier than all the other ones but they really do last longer and can also be used at home, if you go for a spacious model, so your dogs are familiar with it wherever you set it up (at home, in the car, on a train, at the vet, on holidays, etc.)

 Choose a collapsible metal cage so you can transport it easily, and save some space when not needed at the moment.
 Handles are extremely important if you are going to use it mainly for travel.
 The metal should be coated so it protects it against dirt and rust.